The 2021 Senior Show will run April 30–May 29. Please note that these dates are subject to change due to campus Covid-19 guidelines.

 - Museum website (stolaf.edu/flaten)

 - The poster can be printed on campus at the print center, and charged to the museum.
-The group spokesperson (or poster designer) can ask museum staff for a budget number.
+The group spokesperson (or poster designer) will ask museum staff for a budget number.

 - Print 100 posters.

-- Send a digital copy to Jane Becker Nelson for advertising and Patty Cohn.
+- Send a digital copy to Jane Becker Nelson and Patty Cohn for advertising.
 The Art Dept and museum will share on their websites, social media, and in College email newsletters.

 - Students may post to social media as desired.